Model projective twists and generalised lantern relations: Lefschetz fibration on

-with smooth fibres $M$ isomorphic to four punctured $2$-spheres.
 The vanishing cycles $V_0,V_1,V_2 \subset M$ are exact Lagrangian circles which partition the four boundary components in three possible configurations of pairs.
-There is only one Hamiltonian class for each vanishing cycle (each homotopy class has only one exact Lagrangian representative, by Stokes) and since $\Diff(S^1)\simeq O(2)$, there is a unique choice of framing.
+There is only one Hamiltonian class for each vanishing cycle (each homotopy class has only one exact Lagrangian representative, by Stokes's theorem) and since $\Diff(S^1)\simeq O(2)$, there is a unique choice of framing.

-\begin{rmk} In \cite[Section 3.1]{johns2}, the Lefschetz fibration induced by the Lefschetz pencil of Section \ref{pencil1} is proved to be isomorphic to the complexification of a Morse function $f\colon \RPtwo \to \R$ with three real critical values $w_0,w_1,w_2$ of indices $0,1,2$ (for a choice of Riemannian metric $g$ for which the pair $(f,g)$ is Morse-Smale).
-An appropriate choice of pencil delivers a Lefschetz fibration $\pi \colon D^*\RPtwo \to \C$ such that $\Crit(\pi) \subset \RPtwo$, $\pi(\RPtwo) \subset \R$ and $\pi|_{\RPtwo}=f$.
-In this setting, one can ensure that there is a choice of thimbles intersecting the real locus $\RPtwo$ in the total space transversally at a single point.
-Then, as $\pi=f_{\C}$, the gradient flow of $f$ can be identified with a multiple of the parallel transport flow of $\pi$, and a suitable choice of thimbles intersecting the central Lagrangian $\RPtwo$ transversely can be made globally isotopic to cotangent fibres of $T^*\RPtwo$. \end{rmk}